Andrea Meyer

-Andrea Meyer (born March 27, 1968) is an American journalist, screenwriter, and author of the chick lit novel, Room For Love.
+Andrea Meyer is an American journalist, screenwriter, and author of the chick lit novel, Room For Love.

 Early life and education

 Meyer grew up in Los Angeles, California.
 She went to college at University of California, Santa Barbara (UCSB) and spent her junior year studying at the Sorbonne in Paris.
-She graduated from UCSB in 1990 with a BA in English with honors.
+She graduated from UCSB with a BA in English with honors.